History of Calday Pool

 Calday Grange Grammar School has access to the pool during the day and 14 Primary Schools make use of the pool during term time to teach swimming.

 The Pool is operated as a facility hired out to the user groups.
-The two exceptions to this are the Saturday morning Children's swimming lessons which the trust has run for 6 years and the Adult Swimming Lessons which have been run since 2017.
+The only exceptions to this are the Saturday morning Children's swimming lessons which the trust has run for 7 years, and now our new Wednesday Afternoon lessons which begin September 2020 as well as our Adult Swimming Lessons which have been run since 2017.
 We also run intensive swimming and Lifeguard courses in holiday periods.

 Details of these user groups can be found under the relevant tabs on this website.